dound/mst/readme.txt

 To maximize compiler optimization opportunities, some choices can only be specified by compile-define macros.
 These macros are documented in src/doc/macro-defines.txt.

+This library depends only on the standard C library.
+It includes about 2100 lines of C code.
+It also includes an extensive test suite, written in about 3000 lines of Python code, which we used to help guide our optimization efforts.